NJGov: History

 At the same time, the account seeks to give substantial information to younger users after drawing them in with humor.
 In Ehrlich's piece in Rolling Stone, she summarizes the position of Phil Murphy, the governor of New Jersey: "Once they’re hooked on the jokes and memes, the government can hammer home more important issues, like voting and healthcare".
 Murphy told The New York Times that the account has spread "information about state policies and [informed] the public of crucial news".

 On February 28, 2022, nj.com reported that the Twitter account of Ukraine was following New Jersey's account – making it one of only 24 accounts the country followed, and the only U.S. state on the list.
 The fact was originally popularized by a recent college graduate on the site, as the 2022 Russian invasion of Ukraine had recently gained worldwide attention.
 When asked why they chose New Jersey, Ukraine's Twitter account simply responded, "cauz they're cool".
 Coyne commented that it was a "great honor for us...
 New Jersey has a very large and proud Ukrainian-American community so it does mean a lot."

 In August 2022, the New Jersey Globe reported that Coyne was leaving her position as social media director to join the White House Office of Digital Strategy.
-The Globe credited her as one of the "architects" of the account, praising her for "life and a quintessential New Jersey manner to a once dull state-run Twitter account", and put NJGov's follower count at 439,000.
+The Globe credited her as one of the "architects" of the account, praising her for bringing "life and a quintessential New Jersey manner to a once dull state-run Twitter account", and put NJGov's follower count at 439,000.